 - Innovative, novel research direction described in the abbreviated application.
 Is the research direction described by the candidate likely to lead to significant contributions?
 Does the candidate pose an innovative research direction that challenges existing paradigms or critical barriers to progress in the field?
 Does the candidate propose to develop or employ novel concepts, approaches or technologies?
-Does this research direction address an important barrier to achieving a world of longer, healthier lives? - Applicant's demonstrated commitment to cardiovascular or cerebrovascular diseases: Has the research program of the candidate focused on the impact of basic or applied science to cardiovascular or cerebrovascular disease?
+Does this research direction address an important barrier to achieving a world of longer, healthier lives? - 2.
+Applicant's demonstrated commitment to cardiovascular or cerebrovascular diseases: Has the research program of the candidate focused on the impact of basic or applied science to cardiovascular or cerebrovascular disease?
 Does the applicant indicate a clear commitment to cardiovascular/cerebrovascular research in the proposed studies?
-Do the proposed studies illustrate this commitment? - Investigator Independence: Independence is assessed by publications and financial support as a principal investigator.
-Is the candidate established as an independent investigator? - Investigator potential: The investigator's potential for career growth should be assessed by several factors.
+Do the proposed studies illustrate this commitment? - 3.
+Investigator Independence: Independence is assessed by publications and financial support as a principal investigator.
+Is the candidate established as an independent investigator? - 4.
+Investigator potential: The investigator's potential for career growth should be assessed by several factors.
 These include the applicant's number, quality and independence of publications in peer-reviewed journals, previous professional accomplishments, and relevant experience.
 Do the reference letters and department head letter support the conclusion that the candidate's career is in a rapid growth phase?
-Is it likely that the investigator will have an impact on the field? - Prior or current independent national-level awards; does the candidate's track record regarding funding provide evidence for independence and potential for future success?
-Has the candidate held independent national awards, such as an NIH R0land/or equivalent? (e.g., VA Merit Award, NSF

-Grant, or PI of a project on a Program Project Grant from NIH).
-NIH "K" series awards are not considered equivalent to R01.
-Note: To encourage submissions from clinical investigators, epidemiologists, and translational scientists, individuals with significant support from national-level peer-reviewed clinical and multicenter trials and/or other clinically-oriented grants will be considered (e.g., U01, UL1, and equivalent awards).
+Is it likely that the investigator will have an impact on the field? - 5.
+Prior and current independent national-level funding: Does the candidate's track record of funding provide evidence of independence?
+Does the candidate's current funding demonstrate a rapid phase of growth?
+Has the candidate held independent national awards, such as an NIH ROI and/or equivalent? (e.g., VA Merit Award, NSF Grant, or PI of a project on a Program Project Grant from NIH).
+NIH "K" series awards are not considered equivalent to ROI.
+Note: To encourage submissions from clinical investigators, epidemiologists, and translational scientists, individuals with significant funding support from national-level peer reviewed clinical and multicenter trials and/or other clinically oriented grants will be considered (e.g., UOI, ULI, and equivalent awards). - 6.
+Award impact on career development: Impact should be assessed based on the letters from the department head and references.
+Is it clear that the award will propel the career development of the candidate?

-- Award impact on career development: Impact should be assessed based on the letters from the department head and references.
-Is it clear that the award will propel the career development of the candidate? - Environment: Does the environment in which the work will be done contribute to the probability of success?
+- 7. Environment: Does the environment in which the work will be done contribute to the probability of success?
 Does the proposal benefit from unique features of the scientific environment, or subject populations, or employ useful collaborative arrangements?
-Is there evidence of institutional support? - Impact: Applications for research funding will be assessed for their potential impact on the AHA Mission, and on the applicant's ability to effectively describe the proposal and its potential outcomes to non-scientists.
+Is there evidence of institutional support? - 8.
+Impact: Applications for research funding will be assessed for their potential impact on the AHA Mission, and on the applicant's ability to effectively describe the proposal and its potential outcomes to non-scientists.
 This potential impact assessment will be based primarily on the Summary for Non-scientists.
-This assessment will be factored into the Impact peer review criterion, which will account for 5-10% of the overall priority score.
+This assessment will be factored into the Impact peer review criterion, which will account for 5-10% of the overall priority score